simonmichael/hledger/hledger/Hledger/Cli/Commands/Check.md

 ### Add-on checks

-Some checks are not yet integrated with this command, but are available as [add-on commands] in <https://github.com/simonmichael/hledger/tree/master/bin>:
+These checks are not yet integrated with `check`, but are available as [add-on commands] in <https://github.com/simonmichael/hledger/tree/master/bin>:

 - **hledger-check-tagfiles** - all tag values containing / (a forward slash) exist as file paths